Orange-OpenSource/pyDcop/docs/usage/cli_ref.rst

 ``--log <long_conf_file>``
   Log configuration file.
 Can be used instead of ``-verbose`` for precise control over log (filtering, output to several files, etc.).
+This file uses the `standard python log configuration file format <https://docs .python.org/3/library/logging.config.html#configuration-file-format>`_ .
+  The following sample file can be used as a starting point to build your own custom log configuration : :download:`log.conf<cli/log.conf>`.